 A major environmental, turned mental and behavioral health, turned social crisis is underway that neither the mental health nor climate practitioner community has yet to acknowledge: the detrimental impacts of climate disruption on human psychosoclal well-being.
 In response, TRIG is organizing the International Transformational Resilience Coalition (ITRC).

 The ITRC is composed of more than 150 mental health and resilience building professionals as well as mindfulness teachers from around the globe.
 If you are a mental health, resilience, or mindfulness professional and would like to join the ITRC click here.

 ITRC Participating in People's Climate March

-The ITRC joins more than 1000 other organizations participating in the People's Climate March on September 21, 2014.
-ITRC members noticed that there were very few organizations participating in the march with a focus on mental health, so the ITRC hopes to use the opportunity to network with others and build awareness about the need to proactively address the human psychosocial reactions to climate disruption.
+The ITRC joined more than 1000 other organizations participating in the People's Climate March on September 21, 2014.
+ITRC members noticed that there were very few organizations participating in the march with a focus on mental health, so the ITRC used the opportunity to network with others and build awareness about the need to proactively address the human psychosocial reactions to climate disruption.